Iamvivek-gupta/interview/system.Design.md

 # Difference between Buffer and Streams
 Okay, imagine you're drinking a large milkshake:

-* **Buffer:** Think of the entire milkshake in one big glass.
-You have to get the whole thing at once.
-In Node.js, a **Buffer** is like that glass.
-It's a chunk of memory holding binary data (like image bytes, or text encoded as bytes).
-You usually deal with the whole Buffer at once.
+* **Buffer:** A Buffer is a temporary, fixed-size chunk of memory used to hold raw binary data.
+Think of it as a small, pre-defined bucket that can hold a specific amount of data. it's a core Node.js concept for handling low-level binary data, such as images, network packets, or parts of a file.

 * **Stream:** Now imagine drinking that milkshake with a straw.
 You're taking it in sips, a little bit at a time.
 In Node.js, a **Stream** is like that straw.
 It lets you handle data in chunks, sequentially, without needing to load the entire thing into memory.